Separation or divorce: teenage feelings

 Listening and letting your child talk

-Once you’ve had a say, your child will need a chance to express her feelings.
-This could be during your family meeting or later on, when she’s had a chance to think things over.
+Once you’ve had a say, your child will need a chance to express their feelings.
+This could be when you first talk or later on, when they’ve had a chance to think things over.

 Reassuring your child

 Some teenagers might feel caught between their separating parents.
 Others might also worry that they need to look after one or both of you or their brothers or sisters.